CurvesHub/DezibotDebugInterface/README.md

 The main goal of the Dezibot Debug Interface is to provide a way to log data from the Dezibot and display it in a user-friendly interface.
 This allows users to monitor the behavior of the Dezibot and debug any issues that may arise during operation.
-The interface supports multiple Dezibots and user sessions, ensuring that each user can view the data in real-time without interfering with other users.
+The interface supports multiple Dezibots and user sessions, ensuring that each user can view the data in near real-time without interfering with other users.

 ## Getting Started

 All services are dockerized and can be started with docker-compose.
 Follow the instructions below to start the services.
 This is a step-by-step guide on how to use the Dezibot Debug Interface with the example code provided in the `log_demo_simple.ino` file.
+In the following, the host is the machine running the docker stack.
+Clients are browsers that open the frontend URL.

 1. Clone the repository
 2. Configure the `docker-compose.yml` file with the desired environment variables
-    - `NUXT_PUBLIC_SERVER_URL`: This is the URL of the host machine where the backend server will be running
+    - `NUXT_PUBLIC_SERVER_URL`: This is the IP adress of the host machine
-      - For a client (browser) that runs on the same match as the backend/docker, you can use `http://localhost:5160`
+      - If the only clients run on the host, you can use `http://localhost:5160`
-      - If there are clients (browsers) that runs on a different machines, use the IP address of the host machine where the backend server will be running
+      - If there are other clients that run on different machines, use the IP address of the host machine
 3. Prepare Dezibot Code Example
-   - Start a mobile hotspot or use an active WiFi network
-   - Connect the host machine (where docker runs) to the WiFi network
+   - Ensure that you have access to a WiFi capable networkso the Dezibots can connect to it
    - Enter the Wifi SSID and password in the `log_demo_simple.ino` file
-   - Enter the IP address of the host machine where the backend server will be running
+   - Enter the IP address of the host machine
    - Load the code onto a Dezibot
 4. Run `docker-compose up` in the root directory of the project
    - The frontend is available at `http://localhost:3000`
    - The backend is available at `http://localhost:5160`
    - The backend API documentation is available at `http://localhost:5160/api`
+   - If the host is a different machine, use the IP adress of the host instead of `localhost` in the URLs above
 5. Open the frontend in a browser
-6. Start a new session or join an existing one
-   - Select a session from the dropdown list
+6. Create a new session or join an existing one by selecting a session from the dropdown list
    - Either click the `View` or the `Continue` button to join the session
      - `View` will only show the current session without receiving updates
      - `Continue` will show the current session and receive updates if a Dezibot sends data